Vlad-Makarenko/NIX-FE-Practice/README.md

 # NIX-FE-Practice
-This repository contains my solution for the NIX-FE hometasks
+This repository contains my solution for the NIX-FE hometasks <br>
+### by Vladyslav Makarenko